Tirtstan/Godot-Unity-Gaming-Services/README.md

 Scripts are communicated by singletons like in Unity.
 I use one initial Godot Autoload to instantiated all child services.

-**Some services require your Unity organization's service account credentials.
-Find out how and when [here](https://services.docs.unity.com/docs/service-account-auth/).**
+**Some services require your [Unity organization's service account credentials](https://services.docs.unity.com/docs/service-account-auth).**

 # Unity Gaming Services

 ## In Development

 -   Authentication
-    -   Notification support
+    -   JWT token validating (no idea)
-    -   Much more polish
+    -   Polish

 ## Planned